jonmanahan/Architectural-Katas-Q4-2025-AI-Enabled-Architecture-Team-Nimrod/docs/decisions/dispatch-copilot-agent.md

 1. Anticipating customer demand to position the right vehicles in the right locations at the right times
 2. Intelligently prioritizing battery swaps based on charge levels and demand patterns

-To support these objectives, the company requires an operations platform that enables field operators to make real-time dispatch decisions based on dynamic conditions (weather, traffic, demand fluctuations).
+To support these objectives, the company requires an operations platform that enables field operators to make real-time dispatch decisions based on dynamic conditions--such as weather, traffic, and demand fluctuations.
 We need to determine a workflow that will enable real-time, explainable dispatch decisions while supporting operator collaboration and maintaining human oversight for safety and compliance.

 ## Decision Drivers